Data Centers in Rennes

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Rennes as of September 2025.
-Businesses connect to the 0 cloud regions available in France through private network interconnects, wave services, or other high-capacity links to carrier hotels and cloud exchanges in Paris.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network links to interconnection hubs in Paris.

-Bare Metal: Bare metal server options are available, primarily from national providers who have a presence in the region.
-Providers like OVHcloud offer dedicated server solutions from their French data centers, which can serve the Rennes market effectively.
+Bare Metal: Bare metal server options are available in the French market, with providers like OVHcloud offering compute solutions that can be deployed to serve the Rennes region effectively.

 Power Analysis